lixus3d/Adali/README.md

 - Astar is working great, but can be better of course.
 - The RTS is running in isometric.
-- You can build move, attack and construct __vehicules__ only.
+- You can build move, attack and construct vehicules and structures.
-- Ressources are not yet implemented.
+- Ressources are not yet fully implemented.
-- Some french comment maybe, I will try to track them ;)

 ## Todo